 The National Student Clearinghouse (NSC) is an organization which collects enrollment data electronically from the New York Medical College student database and disperses it to lending organizations to allow students to defer loans.

 STUDENT LOAN DEFERMENT PROCESSING

 The National Student Clearinghouse is located in Herndon, Virginia.
-Three times a semester (after the add/drop period, at mid-term, and after finals), New York Medical College submits a file of students’ enrollment status to the Clearinghouse which, in turn, supplies verification of enrollment to lending agencies.
+Every month, and after degree conferrals, New York Medical College submits a file of students’ enrollment status to the Clearinghouse which, in turn, supplies verification of enrollment to lending agencies.
 All deferment loan forms submitted to the Registrar’s office are then forwarded to the Clearinghouse.
 NYMC will no longer supply this information directly to lending agencies.

 If a student has registered late or has had an exception processed for the current registration, this information will not be reported until the submission of the next file.
 The Clearinghouse asks that if a student receives a collection letter from a servicer, the student should do the following:

 - Call the servicer to check the status of the loan.
 The deferment form may have been received between the time the Clearinghouse supplied the information and the lending agency sent the collection letter.

 - If, after calling the servicer, it still appears that the deferment has not been processed, the student may call the Clearinghouse at (703)742-7791 and ask for a Student Service Representative.
 The representative will verify the date in which the deferment form was received by the Clearinghouse, the date the deferment was certified and mailed, the enrollment status that was certified, and where the forms were sent.